Thermometry Based on a Superconducting Qubit: Conclusion

 \section{Conclusion}

 In this work we experimentally realized equilibrium quantum thermometry of the cryostat temperature, based on the population distribution measurements of the three lowest energy levels of a transmon qubit.
+The presented technique allowed for temperature measurements in the range of $60-200\,$mK, in which the qubit population follows the Maxwell-Boltzmann distribution.
+Experimental data can be well explained by a two-bath model, which accounts for presence of an effective environment with a fixed finite temperature, different from that of the cryostat.
+We provided analysis of the effective temperature of the qubit, coupled to both cryostat and the environment having different temperatures and relative coupling strength.

-The presented technique allowed for temperature measurements in the range of $60-220\,$mK, in which the qubit population follows the Maxwell-Boltzmann distribution.
-Analysis of temperature dependencies of the qubit relaxation rate and the photon number showed that the qubit was thermalized to the cryostat.
-The working temperature range was defined by saturation of the effective qubit temperature in the low temperature limit and the quasiparticle suppression of the qubit relaxation time above $200$\,mK.
-We compared the experimental data to a numerical model, describing time evolution of the qubit population, showing good agreement.
-We believe, a similar approach could be exploited for quantum thermometry of various on-chip structures and for studies of coupling between quantum objects to different thermal baths.
-Finally, this experimental platform allows for exploitation of quantum thermometry algorithms including nonequilibrium techniques for faster measurements and dynamical control of the thermometers for enhanced precision.
+We analyzed the working range of the qubit thermometer based on experimental data and numerical models and discussed possible ways to improve it.
+The temperature range of the thermometer was defined in the low temperature limit by the saturation temperature of $65-85\,$mK and above $200$\,mK by quasiparticle suppression of the qubit relaxation time.
+The experimental data were compared to a numerical model, describing time evolution of the qubit population, which showed good agreement.
+We briefly discuss a prospective application of the qubit thermometer for measurements of on-chip mesoscopic heat baths.
+Finally, we discussed the accuracy of the employed technique and compared it with other experiments and theoretical limits.
+We believe, that this experimental platform allows for exploitation of quantum thermometry algorithms including nonequilibrium techniques for faster measurements and dynamical control of the thermometers for enhanced precision.